Man holding pills and a bottle of alcohol

 Certain groups might be at a higher risk when combining these substances, including the elderly, those with existing respiratory conditions, and people who misuse or overdose on either substance.

-Increased Side Effects of Alcohol and Gabapentin
+The Side Effects of Combining Gabapentin and Alcohol

 Mixing substances often leads to an intertwining of their side effects.
 It's like a duet where each singer has their own notes, but when combined, they create an entirely new sound.
 For gabapentin and alcohol, this duet can bring out some unpleasant surprises: